cam39porter/tangle/static-site-generator/blog/01-31-18[file-folder-problem]/index.md

 Dave always makes me reflect on my own experiences.
 He is great at that.

-When I was an investment banking analyst, we had an absolutley massive amount of folders and files.
+When I was an investment banking analyst, we had an absolutely massive amount of folders and files.
 It was my job to keep all these documents organized and retrieve the ones we needed whenever anyone asked.

 Yeah, fat chance.